hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 .. index:: RTOFS, synthetic profile

 It is possible to upload a single WOA or RTOFS profile to *SIS*.
-This can be done by first select WOA09 atlas or RTOFS atlas under the *Retrieve data* in the *Editor* toolbar.
+This can be done by first select WOA09 atlas or RTOFS atlas under the *Input data* button in the *Editor* toolbar.

 .. figure:: ./_static/editor_tab12.png
-    :width: 600px
+    :width: 360px
     :align: center
-    :height: 100px
+    :height: 360px
     :alt: data storage
     :figclass: align-center

-    The *Retrieve data* button in the *Editor* toolbar.
+    The *Input data* button in the *Editor* toolbar.

 This will trigger a series of question dialogs that will determine use of the SIS date/position input for the query position or an user provided input.
 After that, a surface sound speed can be applied,